Definition of Factoring

 - The cost of factoring is very high.

-- Bad behavior of factor with the creditors can hamper the goodwill of the company.
+- Bad behavior of factor with the debtors can hamper the company’s goodwill.

-- Factors often avoid taking the responsibility for risky debtors.
-So the burden of managing such debtor is always in the company.
+- Factors often avoid taking responsibility for risky debtors.
+So the burden of managing such a debtor is always on the company.

 Thus, factoring forms an important part of a business, especially those businesses which are big in size.
-If used wisely and to the benefit of the company, it can help the business to grow significantly.
+However, if used wisely and to the benefit of the company, it can help the business to grow significantly.